prettier/prettier/scripts/vendors/README.md

 **1. Bundle ESM Packages to CommonJS**

-This bundles listed packages in `verndors.mjs` into `/vendors/*.js` as CommonJS.
+This bundles listed packages in `vendors.mjs` into `/vendors/*.js` as CommonJS.

 **2. Update `package.json`**

-This updates [`"imports"` in `package.json`](https://nodejs.org/api/packages.html#imports) to enables aliases to resolve pacakges put in `/vendors/*.js`.
+This updates [`"imports"` in `package.json`](https://nodejs.org/api/packages.html#imports) to enables aliases to resolve packages put in `/vendors/*.js`.

 **3. Lock ESM Packages version to `vendor-versions.json`**

-This locks versions of pacakges that is bundled to `vendor-versions.json`.
+This locks versions of packages that is bundled to `vendor-versions.json`.
 It is used to validate by `validate-vendor-versions.mjs`.

 **4. Generate `/vendors/types.d.ts`**